OCA/multi-company/partner_multi_company_restrict/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module restricts visibility of contacts linked to internal users (colleagues) from another company, on top of ``partner_multi_company``'s company scoping.
+This module restricts visibility of contacts linked to internal users (colleagues) to the companies a user actually belongs to, on top of ``partner_multi_company``'s company scoping.

 Odoo's standard ``res.partner`` record rule always shows contacts linked to an internal user (``partner_share = False``), regardless of company, so that "assigned to" pickers and similar widgets keep working.
-This means a merchant can see (and interact with) the contact record of any colleague, even one from a completely different company they have no relationship with.
+This means any user can see (and interact with) the contact record of any colleague, even one from a company they have no relationship with at all.

-This module adds a second, global record rule: a user without the *Multi Companies* group only sees a colleague's contact if at least one of these holds:
+This module adds a second, global record rule: a user only sees a colleague's contact if at least one of these holds:

-- it belongs to their own company (the normal, unrestricted case: seeing colleagues of your own company keeps working exactly as before);
+- it belongs to one of their own companies (this is the whole point: a user allowed into 2 out of 50 companies stays scoped to those 2, *regardless* of whether they have multi-company access -- there is no group-based bypass);
 - it is their own contact (safety net);
 - it has been deliberately shared (blank *Companies*, the same convention used across the ``multi_company_field_visible`` stack);